-Go to HeroX and follow the instructions for registering and submitting all required materials before the deadline in Table 3 and as displayed on the HeroX website.
+Go to HeroX and follow the instructions for registering and submitting all required materials before the deadline in the beginning of Section 3 and as displayed on the HeroX website.

 The HeroX platform provides a space where parties interested in collaboration can post information about themselves and learn about others who are also interested in competing.
 Teams can submit early copies and updated revisions until the deadline.
-If a team wants to submit after a deadline, you must contact the Prize Administrator and points will be deducted according to what is identified in the evaluation criteria in Appendix B.
+No points will be awarded for a submission that is late.